-- b) based mainly on extrapolation from a limited amount of data (e.g. trends derived from data collected from a limited number of sample sites; trends extrapolated from data collected for other purposes; trends extrapolated from some other indirect measurements, such as availability of a habitat) - c) based mainly on expert opinion with very limited data - d) insufficient or no data available
+- a) complete survey or a statistically robust estimate (e.g. a dedicated monitoring of a species' populations with good statistical power) - b) based mainly on extrapolation from a limited amount of data (e.g. trends derived from data collected from a limited number of sample sites; trends extrapolated from data

+- c) based mainly on expert opinion with very limited data - d) insufficient or no data available